codesprinters/CS-Constitution/CS-Constitution.md

 ### 5.5 Constitution Amendments and Repeal

 The Ratifiers or their successors may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
-Amendments must be in writing and published where all Partners of the Organization can access them.
+Amendments must be in writing and published where all Staff Members of the Organization can access them.

 ---